-- 8.1.1 David Tucker Associates have carried out a Transport Assessment (TA) on the resubmission proposals which can be found at Appendix 4 of the Environmental Statement. - 8.1.2 The TA reviews the existing local road network, local traffic patterns and road safety in the vicinity of the site.
-The TA sets of the proposed access design for the mineral extraction and infilling operations. - 8.1.3 The TA then considers traffic generation from the operations, and the potential impact of the traffic, including the environmental impact.
+- 8.1.1 David Tucker Associates have carried out a Transport Assessment (TA) on the resubmission proposals which can be found at Appendix 4 of this ES. - 8.1.2 The TA reviews the existing local road network, local traffic patterns and road safety in the vicinity of the site.
+The TA sets of the proposed access design for the mineral extraction and infilling operations, with the proposed access arrangements shown in Plan ES25-9. - 8.1.3 The TA then considers traffic generation from the operations, and the potential impact of the traffic, including the environmental impact.